SansegoTek/DFKQuestRunner/README.md

 # Configuration

+Part of the configuration is in the `.env` file (to be created):

+-   WALLET_ADDRESS - your 0x wallet address used with Defi Kingdoms
+-   ENCRYPTED_WALLET_PATH - the file path to your encrypted primary key file.
+This defaults to a file called "w.json" in the root of the source code, but can be changed to e.g. point to a location on a secure USB drive

-Configuration is handled in `config.json`.
+The rest of the configuration lives in `config.json`.
 The key configuration settings to be aware of are:

 ```
-wallet
- - address - your 0x wallet address used with Defi Kingdoms
- - encryptedWalletPath - the file path to your encrypted primary key file.
-This defaults to a file called "w.json" in the root of the source code, but can be changed to e.g. point to a location on a secure USB drive

-professionMaxAttempts - the number of attempts that your professional heroes (e.g. fishers on a fishing quest) should try
-nonProfessionMaxAttempts - the number of attempts that your non-professional heroes (e.g. miners on a foraging quest) should try
 maxQuestGroupSize - the maximum size a quest group should be.
 DFK doesn't support more than 6 heroes on a quest

 pollingInterval - how often, in milliseconds, the app checks for new work to do